SSWConsulting/SSW.Rules.Content/rules/scrum-in-github/rule.md

 ---
-seoDescription: Master Scrum management with GitHub Projects, where you can track sprints, estimates, and custom fields while collating issues from multiple repositories.
+seoDescription: Master Scrum management with GitHub Projects, where you can track Sprints, estimates, and custom fields while collating issues from multiple repositories.
 type: rule
 title: GitHub Projects - Do you know how to do Scrum?
 uri: scrum-in-github